 I think the behaviors of the soldiers in Let There Be Light are 99.9% unaffected by the presence of the camera.
 They’re too busy wrestling with their problems to be additionally self-conscious.
 The film’s most jolting moment occurs when, through hypnosis or a calming drug (I forget which), a soldier who couldn’t stammer out two syllables recovers the power of speech.
 He’s so emotional that the doctor has difficulty calming him down: “Oh my God I can talk, I can talk again!”
 It’s as if he’s rediscovered a lost hope and can now rejoin the living.
 It’s one of the most intensely human moments I’ve seen in any movie.

-The Army pretty much locked Let There Be Light away for thirty years… we wanted to see it in film school and had to be satisfied with the reports of the few critics and academics that had seen it.
+But the Army pretty locked Let There Be Light away for thirty years.
+We wanted to see it in film school and had to be satisfied with the reports of the few critics and academics that had seen it.
 The Army has always been portrayed as the villain in suppressing the film.
-Even John Huston complained when scheduled screenings were canceled at museums and film festivals.
+Even John Huston complained when scheduled screenings were approved and then canceled at museums and film festivals.
 It’s easy to see the Army deciding that the movie sent messages unconstructive to their agenda — mainly that combat stress is less likely to make you a hero than to seriously f___ you up.
 The Army took some of Huston’s footage and made their own, ‘everything’s ducky’ version of the same story.
 What’s good is that Huston’s original cut of Let There Be Light was retained intact.

-But the Army’s given reason for not distributing the film makes ethical sense — privacy issues.
-Huston asserts that he got releases from the soldiers before filming them, therefore he’s in the clear.
+The Army’s given reason for not distributing the film does make ethical sense: privacy issues.
+Huston asserts that he obtained releases from the soldiers before filming, and therefore was in the clear.
 But some or all of those men were clearly incapable of giving consent in the proper frame of mind.
 If Huston obtained consent after the fact this might be different, maybe.
 But the Army could have been sincere in its desire to protect the privacy of medical patients.
 Mental Illness has always carried a severe social stigma.
 Now is bad enough, but in 1945 anybody with a ‘problem’ could routinely be made a pariah.
 In the schools in the 1960s, I remember kids with even minor speech or motor problems being afforded little real sympathy from students or teachers.
 This ethical issue is much more crucial today.